kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 My goal in this post was to tell you about RDF.
 What is it, what is it not, why I find it a very important data model to know about, and why I have a high opinion of it.
 If you were interested about RDF but never got to learning, I hope I have piqued your interest to learn more.
+The post shouldn't come across as saying that RDF should be used for everything.
+On the contrary, often what developers model and store in the DBMSs have perfect or close to perfect structure, and using the relational or property graph models would be the right modeling choice.
+But there are cases as I outlined when you need a model that's more flexible and RDF is likely what you need.

 I want to end with several notes.

 ### A minor plug for Kùzu RDFGraphs